quietvoid/vspreview-rs/README.md

 Alternative seeking: H, J, K, L

 Change outputs: Num1 to Num0
-Outputs must be from 0-9, and no gaps in between indices
+Outputs must be from 0-9

 Zoom: Ctrl + Scroll
 Ctrl and Up/Down for 0.1 zoom increment